ChungBound/canvasAnalytics/NETWORK_ACCESS.md

 ## 🌐 Access Your App on Mobile Devices

-Your Canvas Discussion Analytics app is now configured to be accessible from any device on your local network!
+Your LMS(LearningManagementSystem) EarlySense app is now configured to be accessible from any device on your local network!

 ### 📍 Available Network Addresses: